 Newcastle-under-Lyme

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Newcastle-under-Lyme local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Newcastle-under-Lyme in Staffordshire lies close to the border with Cheshire, with a market town at its centre, known for its historic markets, theatre, and parks.
+Overview ⁞ Newcastle-under-Lyme in Staffordshire lies close to the border with Cheshire, with a market town at its centre, known for its historic markets, theatre, and parks.
 The district includes Keele, home to Keele University and extensive parkland, as well as surrounding villages set amid farmland.
 Its landscape is shaped by valleys, woodlands, and remnants of its industrial heritage, with canals and green spaces providing recreational opportunities.
 Proximity to the Potteries and the Cheshire Plain adds to its geographic variety.

+Who governs Newcastle-under-Lyme?
 The local authority for this district is: Newcastle-Under-Lyme Borough Council - responsible for district-level services.
 Since Staffordshire is a two-tier area, county-level services are handled by: Staffordshire County Council.

 Constituencies in Newcastle-under-Lyme